-In some cases, provision will already have been made for archaeologists to be present as part of EIA processes or as a result of a Written Scheme of Investigation (WSI) agreed by the developer.
-In such cases, archaeological reporting will be undertaken by the retained archaeologist.
-In other cases there may be no archaeologist present and the ORPAD will apply.
-This Operational Guide will help you to report finds that you suspect may be of archaeological interest.
+In many cases, provision will already have been made for an archaeologist to be present as part of EIA processes or as a result of a Written Scheme of Investigation (WSI) agreed by the developer.
+In such cases, the retained archaeologist will interpret and report any discoveries.
+Where there is no immediate provision for archaeological input, the ORPAD will apply.
+This Operational Guide will help you to report discoveries that you suspect may be of archaeological interest.